Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: Introduction

-The topological nature of skyrmions and ASKs should be observable in terms of a unique response to an external electric field, i.e., a topological Hall effect (THE) in the electrical transport.
-The THE belongs to the family of Berry curvature Hall effects \cite{Lux2018,Lux2020}, where emergent fields due to a real-space variation of the local magnetism, describable by the Berry curvature \cite{Berry1984}, are the origin of a transverse voltage.
-This is sketched in Fig.~1a.
+The topological nature of skyrmions and ASKs should be observable in terms of a unique response to an external electric field, i.e., a topological Hall effect (THE) in electrical transport.
+The THE belongs to the family of Berry-curvature Hall effects \cite{Lux2018,Lux2020}, where emergent fields due to a real-space variation of the local magnetism, describable by the Berry curvature \cite{Berry1984}, are the origin of a transverse voltage.
 Closely related to the THE is the anomalous Hall effect (AHE), due to the interaction of localized and conduction electrons \cite{Nagaosa2010}.
 In a finite magnetic field, the Hall response is a voltage transverse to the applied current.
-Phenomenologically, the total Hall effect is usually decomposed into three contributions \cite{Nagaosa2010}: The ordinary Hall effect (OHE) that scales with the external magnetic field, $\mathbf{H}$; The AHE, which scales with the magnetization $\mathbf{M}$, describable in terms of an intrinsic momentum-space Berry curvature and extrinsic scattering mechanisms, such as skew and side-jump scattering \cite{Nagaosa2010, Bruno2004}; The THE, which can be described in terms of the chiral product $\mathbf{\chi}_{ij}=\mathbf{S}_i\cdot(\mathbf{S}_j\times \mathbf{S}_k)$, where $\mathbf{S}_i$ is the local spin orientation.
+This is sketched in Fig.~\ref{fig1}a.
+Phenomenologically, the total Hall effect can be described by a superposition of three contributions \cite{Nagaosa2010}:

+The ordinary Hall effect (OHE) that scales with the external magnetic field, $\mathbf{H}$; The AHE, which scales with the magnetization $\mathbf{M}$, describable in terms of an intrinsic momentum-space Berry curvature and extrinsic scattering mechanisms, such as skew and side-jump scattering \cite{Nagaosa2010, Bruno2004}; The THE, which can be described in terms of the chiral product:

+where $\mathbf{S}_i$ is the local spin orientation.
 The latter may be utilized to identify the sign of the topological charge, being opposite for skyrmions and ASKs, respectively.